 The Royal Society (‘the Society’) is committed to protecting from harm all people who benefit from the work of the Society including staff, volunteers, beneficiaries and other people who come into contact with the Society through its work.

 The Royal Society of London for Improving Natural Knowledge, commonly known as the Royal Society, was founded in 1660 and incorporated by Royal Charter, and is a registered charity in England and Wales.
-The Society has two wholly owned subsidiaries, Royal Society Trading Limited and Royal Society (London) Ltd. Royal Society Trading Limited was dormant for the year ended 31 March 2022.
+The Society has two wholly owned subsidiaries, Royal Society Trading Limited and Royal Society (London) Ltd. Royal Society Trading Limited was dormant throughout the year ended 31 March 2023.

 The Society is a self-governing Fellowship of many of the world’s most distinguished scientists drawn from all areas of science, engineering, and medicine.
 Fellows and Foreign Members from across the globe are elected based on the excellence of their science.
 The Society’s fundamental purpose, as it has been since its foundation, is to recognise, promote, and support excellence in science and to encourage the development and use of science for the benefit of humanity.
 The Society’s strategic priorities emphasise its commitment to the highest quality science, to curiosity-driven research, and to the development and use of science for the benefit of society.

 As a national academy, the Society represents the UK and collaborates with international partners to advocate for science and its benefits.
 It provides authoritative and independent advice on matters of science that support the public good, including policies that promote excellent science and scientific issues that inform public policy.
 It also organises scientific conferences and public events, and publishes scientific journals.

 Everyone who participates in activities at the Society, or run by Royal Society staff, is entitled to do so in a safe and enjoyable environment.
 Having safeguards in place within an organisation not only protects and promotes the welfare of adults and children but it also enhances the confidence of staff, volunteers, parents/carers and the general public.